MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 - Managed policy assignment and lifecycle through [Azure DevOps Pipelines](/azure/governance/policy/tutorials/policy-devops-pipelines) to treat policy as code.
 - [PSRule for Azure](https://azure.github.io/enterprise-azure-policy-as-code/) provides a testing framework for Azure infrastructure as code.
-- [Enterprise policy as code](https://azure.github.io/enterprise-azure-policy-as-code/) can be used in CI/CD based system deploy policies, policy sets, assignments, policy exemptions and role assignments.
+- [Enterprise policy as code](https://azure.github.io/enterprise-azure-policy-as-code/) can be used in CI/CD based system deploy policies, policy sets, assignments, policy exemptions, and role assignments.

 **Notes:** See more guidance in [Azure guidance for Azure Machine Learning regulatory compliance](/azure/machine-learning/security-controls-policy).